 This simple-yet-sturdy works for us—but what’s great is that our customers can customize their own customer support workflow, to suit their needs.
 We suggest starting simple (like the one above) and iteratively improving your workflow over time as you adjust to the process and learn more about what your clients need.

-Once you’ve established a solid customer support process and flow, your goal should be to improve efficiency over time.
-The only way to do this is by analyzing your customer service data.
-That includes data related to your support tickets and the performance of your customer service representatives.
+Once you’ve established a solid customer support process and flow, your goal should be to improve efficiency over time to maintain a high level of customer satisfaction.
+The only way to do this is by analyzing your customer support data.
+That includes data related to your support tickets and team performance.

 Use your help desk to view and access key customer service metrics, like:

 It’s no secret that internal team collaboration is critical to business success.
-So why are so many businesses still using one tool to manage projects, and another to manage their customers?
+So why are so many businesses still using one tool to manage projects, and another to manage their support?

 If the tools don’t talk to each other natively, it’s likely that teams aren’t collaborating as optimally as they could be.